 Delaware Valley Middle School and Dingman-Delaware Middle School are serviced by a school nurse.
 Students who become ill in school may report to the nurse, after obtaining a pass from the classroom teacher.
 The nurse regularly checks students' hearing and vision, as well as height and weight.
 The Delaware Valley School Board Policy # 210 Use of Medications, does not permit the school nurse to dispense medication of any kind without proper authorization from your physician and consent of the parent/guardian, including over-the-counter medication such as aspirin and cough medicine.
 Steroid use by athletes is prohibited.
 All medication must be brought to school in the pharmacy or doctor's container labeled with your name, medication, dosage and time of administration.
-Students are NEVER allowed to carry medication or look-alike medication of any kind unless they are transporting the medication to the school nurse with the required doctor's order and parents/guardians permission.
+Students are NEVER allowed to carry medication or look-alike medication of any kind unless they are transporting the medication to the school nurse with the required doctor's order and parents/guardians' permission.
 Students must report to the school nurse with the medication immediately upon entering the building.
 Any medication classified as a controlled substance must be delivered to the school nurse by a parent/guardian.
 The only exception to this is that students are permitted to possess asthma inhalers, epinephrine injectables and glucagon and to self-administer the prescribed medication when such is parent/guardian/physician authorized using the appropriate medication form.
 See your school nurse for the appropriate form.
+Over the counter standing orders that can be given to students throughout the school year, by the school nurse, are listed under "Over the Counter Standing orders" found on the school website in the Health Services page.
+Please notify your school nurse if you do not want any of these preparations given to your student throughout the school year.